DavidMunera28/IS601-final-project/InitialSet.md

 ## Epic #5: Compliance

 Ensure compliance with GDPR and similar regulations through cookie consent options, a clear and informative Privacy Policy, and clear options to unsubscribe from the WayWize newsletter.

+### Story 5-1

+**Description:** When she first visits the WayWize homepage, Frida is presented with a banner informing her that the website uses cookies.

+**Action:** A banner with the following text appears at the bottom of the home page: “This site uses cookies to enhance the user experience.
+By clicking 'Accept All', you consent to the use of all cookies.
+By clicking 'Essential Only', you consent only to the use of essential cookies.”
+Additionally, the banner presents three option buttons: Accept All, Essential Only, and Close.

+**Result:** N/A - Information only (Test for presence of cookie consent message)

+### Story 5-2a

+**Description:** Frida consents to all cookies.

+**Action:** Click the ‘Accept All’ button.

+**Result:** The banner disappears and a cookie is logged in the browser recording the decision.
+As long as that cookie is not deleted, the banner will not appear again.
+The user’s demographic information and activities will be recorded by Google Analytics.

+### Story 5-2b

+**Description:** Frida consents to only essential cookies.

+**Action:** Click the ‘Essential Only’ button.

+**Result:** The banner disappears and a cookie is logged in the browser recording the decision.
+As long as that cookie is not deleted, the banner will not appear again.
+The user’s demographic information and activities will not be recorded by Google Analytics.

+### Story 5-2c

+**Description:** Frida doesn’t wish to make an explicit decision regarding cookie consent.

+**Action:** Click the ‘Close’ button.

+**Result:** The banner disappears and nothing is logged in the browser since no decision has been made.
+The banner will reappear each time a page on the website is loaded.
+The user’s demographic information and activities will not be recorded by Google Analytics.

+### Story 5-3

+**Description:** Before subscribing to WayWize’s email newsletter, Frida would like to review WayWize’s Privacy Policy to better understands how her data will be used.

+**Action:** Click the ‘Privacy Policy’ link within the footer section.

+**Result:** A privacy policy page appears.
+(Should be editable by the site owners with Markdown).

+### Story 5-4

+**Description:** Frida would like to unsubscribe from WayWize’s email newsletter.

+**Action:** Click the ‘Unsubscribe’ link at the bottom of a marketing email.

+**Result:** The action automatically triggers MailChimp to remove the user from the relevant company account’s mailing list.